documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 Invoicing
 =========

-This Mangue.io platform option is a great ally to the companie's Financial Governance.
+This Mangue.io platform option is a great ally to the companies' Financial Governance.
 Few tools available on the market currently present the computing infrastructure consumption in real values, to support a serverless environment based in containers (Kubernetes).

 The term serverless may take a false notion that this environment does not generate computing infrastructure costs, but any software application always needs a computing resource (CPU, memory, disk, operating system - OS).